Before COVID, ASONY included Sales Tax in its published prices. There were no

 We can also order custom size surfaces.
 If you are making a pizza chamber at home or want to experiment with brick oven cooking, we can help you create the ideal oven for you.
 Please contact us for additional information at ovens@aSliceOfNY.com.

 About ten minutes.
 If there are orders ahead of yours, we will tell you at the time of ordering so you can plan your arrival.
 Wait times on Friday and Saturday can reach 2 hours, so call in your order ahead of time.
-You can always call in at like 2pm for a 6pm pick-up.
+You can always call in at 2pm for a 6pm pick-up.

 No. We continue to offer our internal catering service for large events or corporate

-For repeat catering customers, the fee is reduced to 10%.
+For repeat catering customers, the catering fee is reduced to 10%.
 We have a $40 minimum delivery charge so smaller orders can also be delivered, if needed.
 Please email us to inquire at catering@aSliceOfNY.com.

 our Chicken Parm Hero!

 Rennet is an enzyme that is used to turn milk into cheese.
-The mozzarella and parmesan cheese we use is from Grande Cheese Company and they use a plant based (not animal based) form of rennet.
+The mozzarella, parmesan, and provolone cheese we use is from Grande Cheese Company and they use a plant based (not animal based) form of rennet.
 Here is a quote directly from William Harder, Director of Quality Assurance and Technical Services “Grande Cheese Company uses a highly purified, natural milk clotting enzyme (rennet) for cheese manufacture.
 The enzyme is derived from a pure culture fermentation and is non GMO according to European standards.
 The enzyme is also Halal and OK Kosher approved and manufactured in the United States of America.
 Grande Cheese Company uses only microbial rennet in its Mozzarella and Parmesan Cheese lines.
 No animal based rennets are used.”

 We are NOT a franchise.
 We are a family owned and operated business that started in 2006 at 3443 Stevens Creek Blvd., San Jose, CA (we are a Santa Clara business with a San Jose address).
 We are right next to Stevens Creek Surplus.
 In 2011, we opened our second location in BevMo Plaza at 1253 W El Camino Real, Sunnyvale, CA, with expanded seating, parking, and beer.
-On July 1, 2017, A Slice of New York became the first worker cooperative retail shop in Silicon Valley (South Bay).
+On July 1, 2017, A Slice of New York became the first reail worker cooperative in Silicon Valley (South Bay).

 A Slice Card is a reusable/reloadable “debit type” card that can be used at either of our shops.
 You can put money on it (like a gift card) to use any time.
 It does not expire.